AdobeDocs/platform-learn.en/help/use-the-api/set-up-the-environment/configure-postman.md

+# Configure Postman

-# Exercise 0.2 - Authenticate via POSTMan
+## Exercise 0.2 - Authenticate via POSTMan

 * Explain all of the environment variables
 * Explain all of the calls in the collection